abenba01/inTune/README.md

 - Users might click on two bubbles at once if they overlap.
 - The index.html page and its contents are not responsive to changes in window size without a refresh.
+- Users cannot remove artists added to the list of bubbles (unless they refresh the page).

 Data Collection
 ------